Alan H. Coogan

 Alan Hall Coogan is a former professor of geology at Kent State University.
 He received his M.A. in paleontology from the University of California, Berkeley in 1957.
 Coogan received his Ph.D. from the University of Illinois, Urbana in geology in 1962.
 He then went on to receive his J.D. from the University of Akron in 1977.
+He passed on July 28, 2023, at his home in Kent, Ohio.

 Coogan was a geology professor at Kent State University from 1967 until his retirement in 1999.
 His main expertise is in petroleum geology of the Appalachian Basin.